emresertoz/PeriodSuite/README.md

     Magma> X:=HodgeLattice(X);

-Here *virtual* refers to the fact that the computed lattice may in principle differ from the correct Hodge rank.
+Here *virtual* refers to the fact that the computed lattice may in principle differ from the correct Hodge lattice.
 This will happen if the precision of the period matrix is too low.

 The main attributes of the (virtual) Hodge lattice of `X` can be accessed as follows: